 |Popular universities in Leipzig||Leipzig University, Lancaster University of Leipzig|

-Besides these top 5, other popular cities for higher education in Germany include
+Besides these top 5 best cities in Germany, other popular cities for higher education include

 If studying abroad in Germany is on your list, then Gyanberry can definitely assist you.
 From deciding which German city to go to which university is best for your chosen field we can help you in numerous ways.
 Our admissions counseling services have assisted thousands of students to get into their dream universities.
 For more information, kindly book a video appointment with our experts.